ComposableFi/composable/docs/docs/governance-&-token/opengov.md

 [Picasso’s Polkassembly](https://picasso.polkassembly.io/opengov) will serve as a governance forum where open discussion about the future of Picasso Kusama can occur.
 Here, proposals can be refined based on community input.

-The OpenGov structure for Picasso Kusama was implemented in two phases.
-Picasso Kusama has passed the first phase with phase 2 live in production.

-**Phase 1:** Implement OpenGov with governance handled by two collectives: The Picasso Kusama Council and the Technical Committee.
-The purpose of this phase was to maintain the speed and efficiency demonstrated by the recent launches and connections on Picasso Kusama.

-**Phase 2:** Now, the second phase of Picasso Kusama OpenGov is live, a new era of decentralisation, allowing PICA holders to actively participate in governance and a new structure of collectives.
+Picasso Kusama OpenGov is live, a new era of decentralisation, allowing PICA holders to actively participate in governance and a new structure of collectives.
+PICA serves as the native token of Picasso Kusama and plays a vital role on the parachain.
+It is extensively used as a gas token and governance token [powered by OpenGov](../governance-%26-token/opengov.md).
+Additionally, PICA is a requirement for infrastructure providers who operate oracles and collators on the network.

 Picasso’s OpenGov structure and design is an adapted version of Polkadot OpenGov.